wernerfragner/oekofen-stats/collector-app/README.md

 1. Clone the repository
 2. Execute the gradle task 'buildSetupFolder'
 3. A 'setup' folder is created in the gradle 'build' directory
-4. Modify the files in the 'config' folder
+4. Modify the configuration files in the 'config' folder
 5. On Windows execute the 'start-collector-application.bat'

 ### VM Options